orcodeep/CSAPP/notes/Readme.md

 `printf`, `fprintf`, `sprintf`, `malloc`, `free`, `exit()`... are not safe to be used by signal handlers.

-A reentrant function only uses local variables on the stack or variables passes in as parameters.
-This ensures that each invocation of the function has its own separate memory and does not intefere with other calls, including the ones interrupted by signals.

 _A function is reentrant if:_

 `It does not use shared mutable state (global variables, static variables, shared buffers)`,